Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains: Scattering problem

-where $c>0$ is the wave velocity and $\omega\in\R$ is its angular frequency, so that $k=\frac\omega c\in\R$ and the problem is compatible with~\eqref{Eq:Rob-Prob} upon eliminating the time-dependency~\cite{bardos_sharp_1992}.
-Then, formally (multiplying by $\partial_tU$ and integrating), the time variation of the energy of the system is governed by
+for some smooth initial conditions $(w_0,v_0)$, where $c>0$ is the wave velocity and $\omega>0$ is its angular frequency, so that $k=\frac\omega c>0$ and the problem is compatible with~\eqref{Eq:Rob-Prob} upon eliminating the time-dependency~\cite{bardos_variational_1994}.
+Then, formally (multiplying by $\partial_tw$ and integrating over $U\coloneq\overline{\Omega}^c\cap B$ with $B$ a large ball), the time variation of the energy of the system is governed by